carsonluuu/Real-Time-Taxi-Dispatch-Simulator/README.md

 # Spring Taxi Dispatch Simulator

-_This was the Intern project finished in Summer 2018 regarding a web service for the real-time taxi dispatch simulator.
+_This was the Intern project finished in Summer 2018 regarding a web service for real-time taxi dispatch simulator.
 Many thanks to my supervisor and other senior engineers who gave me help with all efforts they got.
 Time goes fast all the time; wish them all good luck!_

 \(_For confidential issues, the data used and presented are fake data generated randomly, but it does not effect the generosity of the project\)_